Snow Bank Removal and Disposal

 - Vehicles must be equipped with an access card to activate the automatic entry gate.

-- Access cards are available for purchase or top up at the Citizen Service Centre at Tom Davies Square only.
+- Access cards are available for purchase or top up at all Citizen Service Centres and Tom Davies Square.

 For more information, please contact 311.